-As permitted under state law and State Board of Education policies, students may be excused lawfully for the following reasons: personal illness, serious illness or death in the family, special and recognized religious holidays observed by one's faith, absence as mandated by order of governmental agencies, conditions rendering school attendance impossible or hazardous to one's health or safety and registering to vote or voting, for a period not to exceed one day.
-Additionally, any student whose parent or guardian is in the U.S. Armed Forces/National Guard, and said parent or guardian has been called to duty for, or is on leave from, an overseas deployment to a combat zone or combat support posting, shall be granted up to five excused absences per school year, for the day(s) missed from school to visit with the parent or legal guardian prior to such deployment or during such leave.
+- Regular attendance in school is the joint responsibility of the student and his parents. - Georgia law allows a student to be excused from school for the following reasons: - Personal illness; - Illness or death in the immediate family; - Special and recognized religious holidays observed by the student's faith; - Mandates by order of a governmental agency; and conditions rendering school attendance impossible or hazardous to the safety of the student. - A student whose parent or legal guardian is in military service in the armed forces of the United States or the National Guard, and such parent or legal guardian has been called to duty for or is on leave from overseas deployment to a combat zone or combat support posting, shall be granted excused absences, up to a maximum of five school days per school year, for the day or days missed from school to visit with his or her parent or legal guardian prior to such parent's or legal guardian's deployment or during such parent's or legal guardian's leave.